mikeroyal/DevOps/README.md

 [Jira](https://www.atlassian.com/software/jira) is a proprietary issue tracking product developed by Atlassian that allows bug tracking and agile project management.

+[Pivotal Tracker](https://www.pivotaltracker.com/) is the agile project management tool of choice for developers around the world for real-time collaboration around a shared, prioritized backlog.

 [Trello](https://trello.com/) is a web-based Kanban-style list-making application that gives you perspective over all your projects, at work and at home.

+[Microsoft Teams](https://teams.microsoft.com/start) is the hub for team collaboration in Office 365 that integrates the people, content, and tools your team needs to be more engaged and effective.

 [Slack](https://slack.com/) is a cloud-based proprietary instant messaging platform developed by Slack Technologies.